-• To be eligible to participate in the Internship option, students must complete CHEM 105, CHEM 106, CHEM 207 and CHEM 208, and achieve a GPA of 3.0.
+• To be eligible to participate in the internship option, students must complete all courses, and achieve a GPA of 3.0.

 - Students must complete all program courses achieving an overall cumulative GPA of at least 2.0 in order to graduate with a Diploma in Applied Chemistry and Biotechnology. - Students must additionally complete successfully one work term (CHEM 290) in order to graduate with a Diploma in Applied Chemistry and Biotechnology, Internship Designation.